Lacrymology/states/doc/state.rst

 *Status: Optional*

 Test are executed automatically and all available monitoring checks are executed.
-For more details, check :doc:`tests`.
+For more details, check :doc:`/test/doc/index`.

 But your state might need custom steps to setup the test, or just need to wait few seconds to let the cluster initialize before running all the tests.